 This is an organization where all conversations like this will be kept private and you feel comfortable enough to share personal information.

-Evelien Brouwers, Professor of Mental Health and Sustainable Employment, conducted research into mental health problems amongst employees and she recommends asking yourself two questions before deciding to share.
+Evelien Brouwers, Professor of Mental Health and Sustainable Employment, conducted research into mental well-being problems amongst employees and she recommends asking yourself two questions before deciding to share.

 What should you do if you sense that a colleague isn’t doing so well and needs help?